Money Done Right may be compensated if you make a purchase after clicking on a link.

 There are smart and easy to use apps like Digit that help you put money aside without messing up your budget.

-One of my favorite apps is Acorns, as it combines savings with investments, rounding up payments and profitably investing the change.
+One of my favorite apps is Worthy Bonds as it combines savings with investments, rounding up payments and profitably investing the change.

 13. Manage Your Taxes the Smart Way